-Internationally, our model is to develop strong partnerships and work cooperatively and intentionally with these partners to identify problems and culturally relevant solutions.
+Internationally, our model is to develop strong partnerships and work cooperatively and intentionally with our partners in each community to identify problems and culturally relevant solutions.
 Currently, we work very closely with partners in:

 Our activities have encompassed orphan care, education, short-term food provision, medical/dental services, housing/ water/sanitary provision, and Christian spiritual development.
 Specifically, we do the following:

 - Support orphans and vulnerable children who live with relatives and other families buy providing funding for housing, food and educational assistance.

 - Improve and promote health by providing food, shelter, clean water and sanitation facilities.

 - Helping children in areas of extreme poverty by building feeding centers to fulfill their nutritional needs and eliminate starvation.

 - Developing schools in remote area’s where children have not had an opportunity to be educated.

 - Providing medical and dental brigades in regions of extreme poverty where children suffer from diseases and illnesses that a simple antibiotic can cure.

 The Independent Charities Seal of Excellence is awarded to the members of Independent Charities of America and Local Independent Charities of America that have, upon rigorous independent review, been able to certify, document, and demonstrate on an annual basis that they meet the highest standards of public accountability, program effectiveness, and cost effectiveness.